asny/rust_to_js/README.md

 # rust_to_js
-Hello world example of Rust, OpenGL and SDL2 which supports ci to javascript and WebGL 2.0
+Hello world example of Rust, OpenGL and SDL2 which supports compilation to javascript and WebGL 2.0.

+* Easy compilation for both desktop and web
+* Guarantee that only features supported by WebGL 2.0 is used
+* Possible to preload resources (see https://kripken.github.io/emscripten-site/docs/porting/files/packaging_files.html)

 # Installation
 ### Rust